 Acknowledge what’s happened.
 Let them know you’ve heard the news.

 Express your care and concern.
 Tell them that you’re there for them and want to support them, now and in the days to come.

 Listen to them.
 Don’t push them to talk or to tell more than they want to.
 Their emotions may be very strong but let them get out what’s inside.
 They might repeat themselves so be patient.
 Repeating is a way of processing what’s happened.
 Don’t jump in with advice.
 Understand if they’d rather talk with someone else.
 You can show your support and care in other ways.

 Let the person grieve.
 Grief comes after any kind of difficult change or loss.
-It’s painful, but grief is normal and healthy.
+It’s painful, but grief is also normal and healthy.
 Don’t minimise their loss or criticise how they’re dealing with it.
 Let them grieve in their own way, at their own pace.
+Respect any cultural differences.